-Over the past two years, the Federal Reserve has substantially tightened monetary policy to combat an increase in U.S. inflation.
-Since March 2022, the Federal Reserve has increased its federal funds rate target from 0.0% - 0.25% to the current target of 5.25 - 5.50%.
+The Federal Reserve has signaled that it is likely to begin to lower its federal funds rate target or otherwise ease monetary policy as soon as this September.
+Over the past year, the Federal Reserve has kept constant its federal funds rate target after sharply increasing the federal funds rate and otherwise tightening monetary policy in 2022 and 2023 to combat an increase in U.S. inflation.
+Starting March 2022, the Federal Reserve increased its federal funds rate target from 0.0% - 0.25% to the current target of 5.25 - 5.50%.
 In March 2022, the Federal Reserve also ended its net purchases of Treasury and agency securities (a policy known as quantitative easing) and then in June 2022 began reducing the size of its balance sheet by no longer reinvesting proceeds of up to \$60.0 billion (initially \$30.0 billion) of maturing Treasury securities and up to \$35.0 billion (initially \$17.5 billion) in maturing agency debt and mortgage-backed securities per month.
-Inflation peaked in June of 2022 with consumer prices rising at a rate of 9.0% on a year-over-year basis, but subsequently declined to 3.4% on a year-over-year basis in January of 2024.
-However, consumer prices have edged up over the past few months with inflation rising to 3.9% on a year-over-year basis in March 2024.
-It is still unclear how long the Federal Reserve will keep interest rates at elevated levels to bring inflation down to its 2% target.
+Inflation peaked in June of 2022 with consumer prices rising at a rate of 9.1% on a year-over-year basis, but has subsequently declined to 3.0% on a year-over-year basis in June of 2024.
+In June of 2024, the consumer price index fell by 0.1 percent, raising expectations that inflation is on a path to hit the Federal Reserve's 2 percent inflation target.
+Based on this and other data, the Federal Reserve has indicated that an easing of monetary policy will soon be appropriate.

-The Federal Reserve's federal funds rate increases over the past two years and reductions in the size of its balance sheet have resulted in higher interest rates across asset classes, including for Agency RMBS.
-These actions also may reduce economic activity in the United States, as well as decrease spreads on interest rates, reducing our net interest income.
+The Federal Reserve's federal funds rate increases and reductions in the size of its balance sheet resulted in higher interest rates across asset classes, including for Agency RMBS.
+These actions also generally reduce economic activity in the United States, as well as decrease spreads on interest rates, which can reduce our net interest income and increase our funding costs.
 They may also negatively impact our results as we have certain assets and liabilities that are sensitive to changes in interest rates.
-In addition, lower net interest income resulting from higher rates is expected to be partially offset by lower prepayments which extends the length of cash flows from the MSRs and slows the premium amortization on the RMBS portfolio.
-Any benefit we expect to receive from lower prepayments on the mortgages underlying our MSRs and RMBS could be offset by increased volatility in the market and increased hedging costs attributable to such volatility and by increased funding costs.
+In addition, lower net interest income resulting from higher rates is partially offset by lower prepayments which extends the length of cash flows from the MSRs and slows the premium amortization on the RMBS portfolio.
+To the extent the Federal Reserve now decides to reduce the federal funds rate or otherwise ease monetary policy, the converse results could be expected.
+Lower rates could reduce our funding costs and spur economic activity, increasing our net interest income.
+Higher prepayment could reduce the length of cash flows from the MSRs and accelerate the premium amortization on the RMBS portfolio.
 The impact on our operating results of future actions by the Federal Reserve that change market interest rates is discussed further below.
 See "Factors Impacting our Operating Results".